Northwoods League: History

 Established in 1994, the Northwoods League was the first for-profit summer collegiate baseball league.
 It has more teams and plays more games than any other summer collegiate baseball league.
-The Northwoods League drew over 1.1 Million fans for the fourth consecutive year in 2017.
 The purpose of the league is to develop players while college baseball teams are not allowed to work out.
 Many of the teams in the league play in ballparks formerly occupied by professional clubs from the Midwest League, Prairie League, Northern League, and Frontier League.
 The wooden bat circuit allows communities deemed too small for professional ball to continue to enjoy high-quality, competitive baseball during the summer months.
 The Northwoods League was the first summer collegiate baseball league to broadcast on the ESPN network, and currently webcasts all of its games.

-The teams are located in the Northwoods region of the Upper Midwestern United States and Northwestern Ontario, mostly in the U.S. states of Minnesota (five teams) and Wisconsin (nine teams); also with three teams in Michigan, two in North Dakota, and one team each in Iowa, Illinois, Indiana and Ontario.